jonchapman1/oxford-battery-maths-website/content/member/please.md

 +++

-I am interested in modelling of many practical industrial problems using continuum models.
-I am particularly interested in using asymptotic methods to derive reduced models that can be readily interpreted and easily parametrised.
+Colin is Professor of Applied Mathematics.
+He is interested in modelling of many practical industrial problems using continuum models,in particular in using asymptotic methods to derive reduced models that can be readily interpreted and easily parametrised.